golddranks/ganbare/README.md

 The following have defaults, and you may omit them:

+    GANBARE_TLS_ENABLED At the moment: Whether the cookies are sent with "Secure" flag.
+Defaults to true.
     GANBARE_EMAIL_SMTP_USERNAME SMTP username.
 Defaults to empty string.
     GANBARE_EMAIL_SMTP_PASSWORD password.
 Defaults to empty string.
     GANBARE_SITE_LINK defaults to http://$GANBARE_SITE_DOMAIN:8081.
 This is used, for example, in email messages to link to the site.